 Auxiliary enterprises expenditure (bookstore) is favorable by 64.2% or \$877,091 due to the conversion of the model from an on-campus bookstore to online textbook sales through a third party vendor and the college is no longer purchasing textbooks to sell.
 We are currently projecting savings in non-labor expenditures to offset sale shortfalls to budget.

-Motion: To approve the Third Quarter FY18 Statement of Revenue and Expenses as presented.
+Recommended Motion: Move that the Finance Committee recommend to the Board of Trustees to approve the Third Quarter FY18 Statement of Revenue and Expenses as presented.